stamphen/startup/conflictTest.md

-yo this is testing conflicts
+yo this is testing comflicts

 and this is edited from github